thingsapart/EBB-pwm-peristaltic-stepper/README.md

 ### Note about the EBB42

-Originallt this project was built around the EBB42 kit sold by big tree tech however we changed the design to use the EBB36 for two reasons;
+Originally this project was built around the EBB42 kit sold by big tree tech however we changed the design to use the EBB36 for two reasons;

 1) The PCB is smaller allowing for a smaller sized case and
 2) The power connector while smaller is of a more common type so should be easier to source replacements for.